aleacarde/dms-cs-lectures/README.md

 *This readme is also adapted from there because I like it.*

+## Setup for Windows

+First, open powershell and `cd` to the top of the project directory (assuming that powershell didn't already open there).

+Then run:
+`Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass1

+Lastly, run:
+`.\setup-python-env.ps1`

 ## Working with these exercises
 This section contains instructions about setting up the development environment and preparing this repository.
 Exerises are in the src directory.
 Each module provides exercises for an individual lecture and has the corresponding name (e.g. Lecture1.py).